genevaers/User-Documentation/docs/Setup and Use/Examples/AddLookup.md

 ## Example 3: Adding a Lookup field

-GenevaERS allows users to combine or "join" data together from different files for selection tests or inclusion in an output.
-This requires telling GenevaERS which data from the two files to match, the source, and the target.
-These files typically have different layouts, described by differing GenevaERS logical records, or LRs.
-GenevaERS requires these source and target relationships to be predefined in a GenevaERS lookup path.
-The lookup path has a similar function to an SQL "where" clause in a relational database.
+GenevaERS allows users to combine data, or "lookup" data from different files for selection tests or inclusion in an output.

 A lookup path is a GenevaERS metadata component defining how to retrieve information from a target logical record (LR) using data from a source LR.

+For detailed information on lookups see [Overview of lookup paths](../../AdvancedFeatures/OverviewLookupPaths.md) in Advanced Features.

 In this example you will add a new column with a lookup field as the source to the view created in Example 1.
 You will use existing metadata from the Demo that defines the source LR, the target LR, and the Lookup path.